Heather Wilson: 2008 U.S. Senate campaign

-Wilson was defeated in a June 3, 2008, primary against Congressman Steve Pearce by a margin of 51% to 49%.
-Wilson immediately endorsed Pearce's candidacy, saying that Republicans have "no time for disappointment or for bitterness.
-Republicans have made their choice and I gladly accept it."
+Wilson was defeated in a June 3, 2008, primary against Congressman Steve Pearce by a margin of 51% to 49%, and would later endorse Pearce's candidacy.
 In the general election, Pearce was overwhelmingly defeated by Congressman Tom Udall, 61% to 39%.

 2012 U.S. Senate campaign

-On November 6, 2012, incumbent Democratic U.S. Senator Jeff Bingaman decided to retire instead of running for reelection to a sixth term.
+On February 18, 2011, incumbent Democratic U.S. Senator Jeff Bingaman decided to retire instead of running for reelection to a sixth term.
 Wilson won the Republican nomination to succeed him, and faced Democrat Martin Heinrich, who had succeeded Wilson in Congress.
 In the general election, Heinrich defeated Wilson 51% to 45%.

 Academic career

-Wilson served as President of the South Dakota School of Mines and Technology from 2013 to 2017, leaving to accept the appointment of Secretary of the Air Force.
-She returned to academia as the President of the University of Texas at El Paso following her resignation as Secretary of the Air Force.
+Wilson served as president of the South Dakota School of Mines and Technology from 2013 to 2017, leaving to accept the appointment of Secretary of the Air Force.
+She returned to academia as the president of the University of Texas at El Paso following her resignation as Secretary of the Air Force.

 Secretary of the Air Force

 After being nominated by President Donald Trump on January 23, 2017, and confirmed by the U.S. Senate on May 8, 2017, Wilson became the first U.S. Air Force Academy graduate to be sworn in as Secretary of the Air Force on May 16, 2017.

-As the 24th Secretary of the Air Force, she was responsible for the matters of the Air Force Department, including the organization, training, equipping and supplying 685,000 active, guard, reserve and civilian personnel and their families.
-She supervised the Air Force's yearly budget of more than $138 billion and leads strategy and policy development, risk management, weapons procurement, technology investments and human resources management within a global enterprise.
+As the 24th Secretary of the Air Force, Wilson was responsible for the matters of the Air Force Department, including organizing, training, equipping and supplying 685,000 active, guard, reserve and civilian personnel and their families.

 On March 8, 2019, Wilson announced she would resign from this position to be President of the University of Texas at El Paso.

 Business career

 Wilson was the head of the consulting firm, Heather Wilson & Company after leaving Congress.

 During her Senate campaign, the Department of Energy began a review of her contracts with national laboratories.
 In June 2013, a Department of Energy Inspector General report claimed that Wilson collected $450,000 from four Department of Energy facilities between January 2009 and March 2011.
 The report criticized the labs for maintaining unsatisfactory documentation on the work performed.
 The labs disagreed with the report.

-Sandia Corp., one of the laboratories, reimbursed the federal government for the fees paid to Heather Wilson & Company.
-There was a settlement agreement with the Justice Department, and Wilson was not mentioned in that agreement.
-In addition, Wilson stated that she "was not a lobbyist for Sandia and [she] was not a member of the Contract Strategy Team criticized by the Inspector General's report."
+Heather Wilson chaired the Women in Aviation Advisory Board to the Federal Aviation Administration (FAA) and has served on corporate boards of directors including Maxar Technologies, Raven Industries and Peabody Energy.

-Heather Wilson chairs the Women in Aviation Advisory Board to the Federal Aviation Administration (FAA) as well as the board of directors of Maxar Technologies.
+In May 2024, Wilson joined the board of directors of Lockheed Martin Corporation, America’s largest defense contractor.
+She also serves on the boards of Google Public Sector and the Texas Space Commission.